MegAmi24/Sonic-Nexus-v5/README.md

 This is a direct port of the game, using little to no code from other RSDKv5 projects.
 There are also no enhancments made to the original game, save for widescreen support.

+You can find the Drop Dash add-on [here](https://github.com/MegAmi24/Nexus-v5-DropDash).

 # How to Build

 ## Get the source code